NandiniNayak/foodora-collaborative-project/README.md

 ## Git push rules:
 - Admin forks this repo.
 - Adds the team as collaborators
-- Each team member must clone, branch and create a pull request to master (note team member must not merge to master)
+- Each team member must clone, branch and create a pull request to master (note: team member must not merge to master)
+- Discuss git workflow with your team before you start the project.